CPernet/LanguageDecision/README.md

 		jupyter notebook language-decision/

-### Using Docker
+### Using Vagrant

-1. Make sure you've installed the docker engine for your OS

-2. Build the docker environment

-		docker build -t langdec .

-3. Run the docker image

-		docker run -d -p 5000:5000 langdec

-4. The jupyter notebook should now be running at localhost:5000.
-   If prompted for a password by jupyter, type "langdec" to log in

-Alternatively, you can skip building the docker image locally and run from the Docker registry using `docker run -d -p 5000:5000 celefthe/langdec`
+If Vagrant is already installed on your system, navigate to the project directory and simply run `vagrant up`.
+The jupyter server will come up on localhost:8080; tail the command output for the access token.